Skip to main content gottem — one API for every scraper.

 Every custom scraper is a ticking clock.
 Sites redesign.
 Paywalls change their cookie flow.
 JavaScript frameworks swap out the DOM.
-You find out at 2am when your pipeline goes silent.
+You find out when the pipeline goes silent.

-One API replaces all of them.
-Batch your URLs into a single request.
+Batch URLs into a single request.
 No selectors to maintain, no rendering to manage, no format glue code.

 03:41:12 ERR reuters scraper: selector .article-body not found (site redesign?)